christianpena9/meteor-notes/readme.md

-# Meteor Boilerplate Project
+# Meteor Notes Project

-This includes a basic react and auth setup.
+This includes a basic react and auth setup for a note app.

 ## Authors